morgansleeper/Unikta/README.md

 ᎤᏂᎩᏔ/Unikta (\/uːniːkʰtʰɑ/ 'seeds') is a Cherokee font for [Playdate Pulp](https://play.date/pulp/), a tool that lets users create simple videogames and interactive stories without writing any code which can then be played in a web browser, on a computer, or on a [Playdate](https://play.date).

-Pulp is easy to use because of its limitations, but these limitations also include only being able to type unaccented letters of the Latin alphabet. ᎤᏂᎩᏔ/Unikta works around this by replacing the stock glyphs with the Cherokee syllabary, so that while Pulp still sees them as the original characters, they display as Cherokee syllabary instead.
+Pulp is easy to use because of its limitations, but these limitations also include only being able to use the (unaccented) Latin alphabet. ᎤᏂᎩᏔ/Unikta works around this by replacing the stock glyphs with the [Cherokee syllabary](https://en.wikipedia.org/wiki/Cherokee_syllabary), so that while Pulp still sees them as the original letters, numbers, and punctuation, they display as Cherokee syllabary characters instead.

-For example, with Unikta loaded in, typing the following:
+So with Unikta loaded into Pulp, typing the following:
 ```
 -Y|" +@9!
 ```